twolfson/twolfson.com/articles/trying-something-new.md

 Everything else that I should know (e.g. marketing, legal knowledge), I will pick up as I go.

 # Keeping myself in check
-I have heard many stories of people delaying their launches indefinitely or getting stuck with a mediocre product.
+I have heard horror stories of people repeatedly delaying their initial launch or getting stuck with a mediocre product.
 I don't want to get caught in that trap.

 By constraining myself to my departure date (ironically still to be determined), I should prevent any undesirable overattachment/loss aversion.